September of this year saw me fulfilling a long-standing dream of taking one of the European Viking River Cruises.

-During the week long cruise, we stopped at six ports along the Rhone River.
+During the week-long cruise, we stopped at six ports along the Rhone River.
 Each port was a mini history and culture lesson.
 Often the food and wine of a particular area was a special treat at dinner, as when we arrived in Tournon Sur Rhone, where just across the river are the famous Hermitage AOC Vineyards.
 That evening, we drank a local Syrah.
-Food, wine, art, and architecture – all the things I love about Europe – were part of the cruise experience, which Viking does so well.
+Food, wine, art, and architecture – all the things I love about Europe – were part of the cruise experience, which Viking River Cruises does so well.
+If you’re looking for stress-free ways to travel, this is ideal.

 This was my first time in France, and I was not disappointed.
 Many of my readers know that I’m a big Italophile, but this year I went to France instead of Italy.
 Who knew that France has almost as many Roman ruins as Italy?
 Everywhere we went, we saw magnificent monuments and remains of what was once the mighty Roman Empire.